virtualstaticvoid/ez_enum/README.md

 Status::All # => [New, Processing, Failed, Complete]
 ```

-Your will also have the following helper methods add to it:
+It will also have the following helper methods added to it:

 * `choices_for_select` - returns an array of the localized names and values for each constant.
 E.g.